spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-orchestration.md

 - [Resources](./resources.md) (`withResources`)
 - [Plugins](./app-plugins.md) (`with`)

-All of the above are built-in plugins, but you can also add your custom plugins by using `with` API:
+Also, you can add custom plugins by using the `with` API.

-## Example
+## Application setup

 Here is an example of a simple B2C application setup: